kagedwolf/weather-app/README.md

 ## Explanations

+This app does not use a database.
+Instead, the user's location is managed with and ActiveModel using the session to store state.
+Forecasts are only displayed if the address is able to be geocoded.

+### Time constraint compromises

+- View helpers and presenter/decorator objects should be used simplify views and handle unexpected errors.

+- A `Dockerfile` and `docker-compose.yml` would make the project easier for end users to setup and run.

 ### Why OpenStreetMap?

 The requirement "Accept an address as input" implies a user may include a street in the address.